 In such a type of parenting, parents believe that children should follow the rules without exception.
 Authoritarian parents don’t like to negotiate with children and focus on obedience.

-They don’t take the feelings of kids into consideration and if the children ask for the reason behind a rule, their usual response is “Because I said so”.
+They don’t consider the feelings of kids, and if the children ask for the reason behind a rule, their usual response is, “Because I said so.”

 Such parents have high expectations from their children and want them to meet the expectations.
 They may use punishments, sometimes severe, to get their expectations fulfilled.
 Instead of teaching the child how to make better choices, they make the child feel sorry for his or her mistakes.

 Related Reading: Tasty Yet Healthy Lunch Ideas for Kids That Kids Will Love